avarshney15/RecipesandRatings/README.md

 The bar graph above, shows the average time taken for recipes to be made versus the rating recieved.
 We can see that the average time taken to produce a recipe with rating 1 alomost takes the same amount of time as producing a recipe with rating 5, with the difference between the two being only 6.9 minutes.
 What's interesting is that 87.4 minutes to create a recipe with rating 3 and 91.5  to create a recipe with rating 4.

 ### Interesting Aggregates
-For this section, we grouped our data based on the number of steps and found the mean, median,
+For this section, we grouped our data to find the relationship between the number of steps and the average rating by calculating the mean, median, standard deviation, minimum value and maximum value.
+We have the head and the tail for our resutling  dataframe below:
 <iframe
   src="assets/interesting_agg_tail.html"
   width="1200"